hypre-space/hypredrive/docs/usrman-src/input_file_structure.rst

   at the end of the run reporting execution times.
 If `no`, no statistics reporting is performed.
 The default value for this parameter is `yes`.

+- ``use_milisec`` - Show timings on the statistics summary table in milliseconds.
+The default value is `no`, which uses seconds instead.

 - ``num_repetitions`` - Specifies the number of times the operation should be repeated.
 Useful for benchmarking and profiling.
 The default value for this parameter is `1`.